MAS, Mathematics (Part III), University of Cambridge, 2001

-Jha holds a BA from Williams College, master’s degrees in economics and mathematics from the University of Cambridge, and a PhD in economics from Stanford University.
+Saumitra holds a BA from Williams College, master’s degrees in economics and mathematics from the University of Cambridge, and a PhD in economics from Stanford University.
 Prior to joining the GSB, he was an Academy Scholar at Harvard University.
-He has been a Fellow of the Niehaus Center for Globalization and Governance and the Center for the Study of Democratic Politics at Princeton University and received the Michael Wallerstein Award for best published article in Political Economy from the American Political Science Association in 2014 for his research on ethnic tolerance.
-Jha has consulted on economic and political risk issues for the United Nations/ WTO and the World Bank.
+He has been a fellow of the Niehaus Center for Globalization and Governance and the Center for the Study of Democratic Politics at Princeton University and received the Michael Wallerstein Award for best published article in political economy from the American Political Science Association in 2014 for his research on ethnic tolerance.
+Saumitra has consulted on economic and political risk issues for the United Nations/ WTO and the World Bank.

 Comparative Politics, Development Economics, Economic History, Political Economy